mljar/mljar-supervised/docs/docs/index.md

 - creating Markdown reports from analysis with details about all models,
 - saving, re-running and loading the analysis and ML models.

+It can also generate Mercury apps from trained models for local use, quick publishing, or deployment on your own server.
+See the [Apps](features/apps.md) guide.

 ## What's good in it?

 - `mljar-supervised` creates markdown reports from AutoML training full of ML details and charts.